HoGentTIN/elnx-sme/doc/04-integration.md

 ### Router

+The Vagrant configuration for the router is already provided (in `Vagrantfile`), and is considerably different from the others.
+You should install a plugin that adds support for VyOS to Vagrant with `vagrant plugin install vagrant-vyos`. `vagrant status` should show the router, and you should be able to boot it.

-For the router, we're going to use a specialized Linux distribution, [VyOS](http://vyos.net/).
+The router runs a specialized Linux distribution, [VyOS](http://vyos.net/).
 VyOS is partly inspired by Cisco's IOS, so the workflow and commands may be a bit familiar.
 First, make yourself acquainted with the configuration commands.

-The Vagrant configuration for this host will be considerably different to the others.
-Also, you should install a plugin that adds support for VyOS to Vagrant with `vagrant plugin install vagrant-vyos`.

 An overview of the network interfaces: